The Videomaster Rally Home T.V. Game system,

 used the same styrofoam package.

-The second type of games is same as the first with only one difference: the
+The second type of games was same as the first with only one difference: the

-right paddle is inverted and forms a vertical line with a hole.
+right paddle was inverted to form a vertical line with a hole.
 The user manual

-proposes three games in this mode: Find The Gap (single player game: the goal is
+proposed three games in this mode: Find The Gap (single player game where the ball

-to make the ball go into the hole), Wall Game (two-player game where the first
+had to go into the hole), Wall Game (same in two-player mode, where the

-a Squash game in solo (also called "Practice" with other systems) by turning the knob of the second player to the minimum or maximum position
+a Squash game in solo (so called "Practice" with other systems): by turning the knob of the second player to the minimum or maximum position,

 line.

-on how the hole is placed on the screen.
-For example, Solo Basketball can be
+on how the hole was placed on the screen.
+For example, Solo Basketball could be

-played if the hole is put on the top of the screen so as to form a basketball
+played if the hole was put on the top of the screen so as to form a basketball

 net.
-Mouse can also be played by moving the hole on the bottom of the screen so that
+Mouse could also be played by moving the hole on the bottom of the screen

-it acts as a mouse hole, where the ball (mouse) must go.
+to acts as a mouse hole, where the ball (mouse) would go.

 Several similar systems could play the same games.
 The Orelec PP-2000

-is a good example, but does not use plastic cursors for scoring,
+is a good example, but did not use plastic cursors for scoring,

-so cannot play the games as described in the Videomaster Rally user manual.
+so could not play the games exactly as described in the Videomaster Rally user manual.

 Early box showing the (unimplemented) central line.